hyperledger-archives/indy-sdk/docs/getting-started/indy-walkthrough.md

 ### Step 4: Getting Verinym for Faber, Acme, Thrift and Government by Steward

-In this tutorial we assume that connection is already established and sides can exchange any messages within this connection.
+Remind that in this tutorial we assume that already there is established some communication channel between each pair and this channel can be used for message exchange.
-Go to [Aries](https://github.com/hyperledger/aries) to deep into connection establishment and peer-to-peer interaction details.
+How this communication channel can be built you can find at [Aries](https://github.com/hyperledger/aries) project which describes it in great details.

 **Faber, Acme, Thrift and Government should now establish a Connection with the Steward.**